 Video quality is absolutely key for audience retention.
 That means planning your video output in advance, paying close attention to video production, and sticking to your video marketing strategy.

-To help you boost your retention rate and video level, we’ve put together a list of proven techniques and tips.
+To help you improve your SEO content creation and general video skills, we’ve put together a list of proven techniques and tips.

 Use Graphics And Animations